chainswatch/go-hyperliquid/README.md

 The test suite automatically loads this file if present.
 Avoid committing any real credentials to source control.
 Environment files like `.env` and `.test.env` are ignored by git.

-When these variables are not set, integration tests are skipped rather than failing.
+If these variables are missing when the tests run the suite will fail immediately.

 Run the tests with: